-Of course there are other military ties.
+Outside of its government contractor sponsor, there are other military ties.
 After playing the first five bowls at RFK Stadium, organizers changed venues to the Navy-Marine Corps Memorial Stadium in Annapolis, Maryland, on the campus of the Naval Academy and home to Navy football.
 The game also generates money that is donated to the United Service Organizations to provide programs and services for current and former members of the military.

 Prior to the game's approval by the NCAA, Navy and the ACC agreed to participate.
 The inaugural EagleBank Bowl took place on December 20, 2008 with a matchup between Navy and Wake Forest.
 The Middies jumped out to a 13-0 lead and were up 19-14 early in the fourth quarter before the Demon Deacons rallied for the 29-19 win.

 San Jose State

 Wake Forest and Temple each made their second appearance in the game last year with the Deacons improving to 2-0 with a 34-26 win.
 Entering the game with a 10-3 record and having won the AAC Championship game over Navy on the same field three weeks earlier, Temple was a two-touchdown favorite.
 However, 6-6 Wake Forest pulled off the stunner.